naoxio/inbreeze/README.md

  - [Flutter flake](https://github.com/waotzi/flutter-flake)

 ## Roadmap to 1st release
-The current goal is to make the entire process functional and become ready to publish on (Cattapult)[https://catappult.io/] and F-droid.
+The current goal is to make the entire process functional and become ready to publish on F-droid.

 ### Quests to do
 - [x] add step3 in the exercise, breath in and hold